AliyuAbdullahi/QuickWeather/README.md

 		* Provides logic for processing selected day so the information can be displayed as main.
 	* **mainwindow.ui**=> This is a form editor.
 Used for static design of the applicaiton user interface.
 * **_main.cpp_** => This is the entry point to the QT application.

-### Rubric Points
-#### Loops, Functions I/O
-In `WeatherResponse.h`, a for-loop is used to log every weather object to the console in the `toString()` function.
-The project is Architected using MVP Architecture. functions are organised withing classes.
-Check `WeatherSummaryPresenter`.
-The app takes input from the user (place) and displays the weather for the entered location.
-#### Object Oriented Programming
-* The project uses Object Oriented Programming techniques.
-See `weathersummarypresenter.h` , `weathersummarypresenter.cpp ` `mainwindow.cpp`.
-* Classes use appropriate access specifiers for class members..
-* Class constructors utilize member initialization lists, see `weathersummarypresenter.cpp`.
-* Classes abstract implementation details from their interfaces, see 	`mainwindow.h`.
-* Classes encapsulate behavior.
-State is accessed via functions.
-See `weathersummarypresenter.h` and `weathersummarypresenter.cpp`.
-* Classes follow an appropriate inheritance hierarchy, see `WeatherSummaryView.h` and `mainwindow.h`.
-* Overloaded functions allow the same function to operate on different parameters.
-See `Logger.h`.
-* Derived class functions override virtual base class functions.
-See `WeatherSummaryView.h`
-* Templates generalize functions in the project, see `NetworkReplyDeleteDelegate.h`.

-#### Memory Management
-* The project makes use of references in function declarations.
-See the models such as `City.h`.
-* The project uses destructors appropriately.
-See `mainwindow.cpp` -> `MainWindow::~MainWindow()`.
-* The project uses scope / Resource Acquisition Is Initialization (RAII) where appropriate.
-See `WeatherSummaryPresenter`.
-* The project follows the Rule of 5: For non Qt objects such as weathersummarypresenter.h rule of 5 is defined.
-Some rules set to default because the view object is a Qt object, manual copying is complicated and not needed.
-* The project uses move semantics to move data, instead of copying it, where possible, see `jsonobjectparser.h`.
-* The project uses smart pointers instead of raw pointers for non-QObjects, see `weathersummarypresenter.h`.